appsmithorg/appsmith-docs/website/docs/advanced-concepts/audit-logs.md

 </figure>

 - User: Users are identified by their email.
 To see a certain user's activity, filter the logs by their email.
 - Event: Logs are triggered by specific occurrences called Events, which each have a name.
 For example, to find all logs related to query execution, filter by the `query.executed` event.
-For a complete list of events and their names, see the [Tracked Events](tracked-events.md) page.
+For a complete list of events and their names, see [Tracked Events](#tracked-events).
 - ResourceId: A resourceID identifies each entity on your Appsmith instance, be it a workspace, app, page, datasource, query, or JSObject.
 - Date Range: Show logs from only a certain period of time.